Devverm/AI-Triage-Pipeline-for-Customer-Support/README.md

-# Customer Support Ticket Analyzer & Router
+# AI Triage Pipeline for Customer Support

 An AI-powered system that classifies and routes customer support tickets based on severity and priority, using a multi-agent architecture.